Traci L Morris, Ph.D.

-Dr. Morris, the executive director of the American Indian Policy (AIPI) Institute at Arizona State University, is a member of the Chickasaw Nation of Oklahoma.
-Under her leadership, the AIPI has grown and diversified its service to Indian Country providing policy analysis, tribally driven research, and economic development capacity building and working with such Indian Country partners as NCAI, NAFOA, and AISES.
+Since 2014, Dr. Morris has been the executive director of the American Indian Policy (AIPI) Institute at Arizona State University.
+She is a member of the Chickasaw Nation of Oklahoma.
+Under her leadership, the AIPI has grown and diversified its service to Indian Country providing policy analysis, tribally driven research, and capacity building working with such Indian Country partners as the National Congress of American Indians, the Native American Finance Officers Association, and the American Indian Science and Engineering Society.
+A national expert in tribal broadband and access, she has testified at the Federal Communications Commission and on Capitol Hill.
+Additionally, she is an expert in Tribal digital equity, broadband policies, and digital sovereignty.

 Dr. Morris is Affiliated Faculty at ASU's School for the Future of Innovation in Society, an Affiliate of both ASU's Center for Gender Equity in Science and Technology and ASU’s Center on Technology, Data, and Society, and serves as a Sustainability Scholar in the ASU School of Sustainability.
-Morris’ community service includes being the elected President of the Board of the Phoenix Indian Center, serving on the AISES Board of Directors, and on the Advisory Council of the Association of Tribal Archives, Libraries and Museums.
+Morris’ community service includes being a member of the Board and former President of the Phoenix Indian Center, serving on the AISES Board of Directors, and the Advisory Council of the Association of Tribal Archives, Libraries, and Museums.
 Morris is currently a member of the National Tribal Library Broadband Council.
 Formerly, Morris served a two-year appointment (2014-2016 and 2010-2012) to the Federal Communications Commission's Consumer Advisory Committee and was a member of the Advisory Board for the Department of Labor's Native American Employment and Training Council.

 Dr. di Filippo currently serves as the Associate Director for AIPI.
 During the past 20 years, di Filippo has worked as a business and finance consultant for American Indian tribes, government agencies, non-profit organizations, and institutions of higher education.
 Di Filippo is responsible for securing over $50 million dollars for federally sponsored projects from the U.S. Departments of Justice/Community Capacity Development Office, Education, Health, HUD, Environmental Protection Agency, Labor/Employment Training & Administration, and Commerce/Economic Development Agency for research, and workforce, community, and economic development projects.